 The best browsable version of this iteration in the Wayback Machine is from December 2010.

-For the next three years, I would write about twenty new stories altogether and rewrite almost all the old ones.
+Over the course of the next three years, I would rewrite almost all articles and add about twenty new ones.

 The color scheme stayed black-and-yellow until March 2015, when I switched to a new theme.
 The reason was that the old one wasn’t very mobile-friendly.
 The new, full-width site looked better on smartphones and tablets.

-I had also entered into a partnership with StarTrek.com by that time, who would republish several of my stories.
+I entered into a partnership with StarTrek.com around that time.
+They would republish several of my stories.
 You can find those here.

 The final design change (so far) came in February 2016.
 I’ve written, or rewritten, about a dozen stories since.

 In February 2018, Forgotten Trek finally got its own domain, forgottentrek.com.
-All the old ottens.co.uk/forgottentrek links should automatically forward you to their new locations here.
+All the old ottens.co.uk/forgottentrek links still work, though, and will automatically forward you to the new URLs.

 - April 4, 2004: I join the delta.place community, where my website will get its own forum.